EU-RUHR Dialogues

 Dialogue with the EU Institutions

-It is established practice to speak with one voice when representing the interests of the Ruhr Metropolis towards the EU Institutions.
+It is established practice to speak with one voice when representing the interests of the Ruhrgebiet towards the EU Institutions.
 Therefore, the Mayors, the Heads of the County Authorities and the Regional Director of the RVR regularly travel to Brussels.
 These delegations engage in political discussions and intensive dialogue.
-With these so called EU-RUHR Dialogues, the Ruhr Metropolis aims to showcase its potential as a role model for sustainable structural change and to address joint concerns.
+With these so called EU-RUHR Dialogues, the Ruhrgebiet aims to showcase its potential as a role model for sustainable structural change and to address joint concerns.
 In this way, decisions in Brussels can better take into account local policy preferences.

 Good to know

-The Ruhr Regional Association (RVR) acts as a joint platform for its cities and counties.
+The Regionalverband Ruhr (RVR) acts as a joint platform for its cities and counties.
 It prepares common position papers and organises the EU-RUHR Dialogues.

 green and industrial transformation